-Collective Worship is often led by the Head of Year focusing on a variety of themes including Careers Week, Anti-bullying & Remembrance.
+Weekly Worship is often led by the Head of Year focusing on a variety of themes including Careers Week, Anti-bullying & Remembrance.
 This is always rooted within the Catholic faith, using Sunday's Gospel reading to support reflection.
 Each Weekly Worship links to the Gospel used in Mass on the weekend before.
 Pupils have the opportunity the next day to reflect on the message from the Weekly Worship and discuss how they can respond.

 Reconciliation services are held during Advent and Lent for all pupils.